-*A/N: This piece is the first in a series.
-You can find the rest under the So You Want Your Kid to Learn Chinese tag or under the Resources Menu.
+*This piece was originally the first in a series of posts.
+You can find the updated version, along with exclusive new chapters, in the ebook, (affiliate link) So You Want Your Kid to Learn Chinese.

 After spending the last five years obsessing over my kids’ Chinese acquisition and surrounding myself 95% of the time with fellow Mandarin mamas, I have observed several types of parents and approaches with varying levels of success.
 So, after having almost the exact same conversation with many different friends who are trying to teach their kids Chinese, I thought, perhaps I could write a post (or a series of posts) about the subject.

 Keep in mind, of course, that I’m coming from my own experience and that your mileage may vary.
 (Also, my advice isn’t exclusive to Chinese acquisition and can apply to any type of language, but since my focus is Mandarin, that’s what I’ll use.)